-Cases Considered by the Parole Authority
+Cases considered by the SPA

 The SPA meets weekly to deal with its significant workload.
-Each week there are two private meetings (principally for consideration of release to parole and revocation of parole), three public review hearings (to review decisions) and two to three additional public hearings per month to specifically deal with ICO matters.
+Each week there are three private meetings (principally for consideration of release to parole and revocation of parole) and four public review hearings (to review decisions and a specific day to deal with intensive correction order matters).

-In the case of all meetings (both private meetings and review hearings), material for consideration is distributed to the members of the SPA one week prior to the meeting for reading and reflection.
+In the case of all meetings (both private meetings and review hearings), material for consideration is distributed to the members of the SPA one week prior to the meeting for reading and reflection, prior to meeting to consider each matter

 A single matter may be considered on more than one occasion.
-This is particularly the case with public review hearings for the refusal or revocation of parole, or where a matter is held over for the receipt of additional reports or to await the finalisation of ongoing court matters.
+This is most clearly understood given the holding of public review hearings for the refusal or revocation of parole, given these matters would have commenced initial consideration in a private meeting.
+Other matters may be considered on multiple occasions where it is stood over for the receipt of additional reports or to await the finalisation of ongoing court matters.